mulesoft-consulting/USAStaffing-Recursive-Process-API/README.md

 # USAStaffing-Recursive-Process-API
-Process API that integrates with USA Staffing Data APIs, recursively retreives any changes made in the last X hrs and transforms the results that can be pesisted into any system such as Salesforce in a customer favorable format
+Process API that integrates with USA Staffing Data APIs, recursively retrieves any changes made in the last X hrs and transforms the results that can be pesisted into any system such as Salesforce in a customer favorable format

 # Pre-requisites:
 - Request an API Key in USA Staffing website